cortex-current/clinical_summarization/README.md

 ```

 ### 6. Configure the EC2 machine as a self-hosted runner
-On Github repository settings page > actions > runner > new self hosted runner > choose OS as Ubuntu > then run commands listed on the runner webpage line by line in the EC2 machine console.
+On Github repository settings page > actions > runner > new self hosted runner > choose OS as Ubuntu > then run commands listed on the runner webpage line by line in the EC2 machine console to connect Github with EC2 machine.
 Enter name of runner as 'self-hosted'.

 If restarted the machine, just change directory to 'actions-runner' and run the GitHub Actions self-hosted runner using the command './run.sh'.
 To stop the runner execution, press Ctrl+C. Whenever you push some changes in your GitHub repo, the actions runner will deploy the changes in AWS machine.

 ### 7. Save Github secrets
-AWS_ACCESS_KEY_ID=
+AWS_ACCESS_KEY_ID= (when IAM is created.
+It is saved on GitHub)

 AWS_SECRET_ACCESS_KEY=